 The water temperature for the Gulf of Mexico on the western coast ranges from the above 50 degrees Fahrenheit (10 degrees Celsius) to the high 60s F (20 C) this time of year.
 The Atlantic Ocean on the east side averages in the mid-to-high 50s F (15 C) from central Florida and above.
 The beaches to the south, such as West Palm Beach, Miami, and The Florida Keys, are always several degrees warmer than those located further north.

 What to Pack

 Since Valentine's Day falls in the middle of the month, if you're planning a romantic getaway, don't forget to pack dress-up clothing for a special night out.
 Besides wanting to impress your significant other, your restaurant of choice may require a dress code.

-Shorts, sandals, T-shirts, sundresses are a must for the Florida sun, but also be sure to take along a sweater and jacket for possible chilly nights.
+Shorts, sandals, T-shirts, and sundresses are a must for the Florida sun, but also be sure to take along a sweater and jacket for possible chilly nights.
 You should also pack a bathing suit, even if you don't plan on hitting the beach since most hotel swimming pools are heated.
-And, don't ever forget your sunblock—even on cloudy days, you can still get a bad sunburn.
+And, don't forget your sunblock—even on cloudy days, you can still get a bad sunburn.

 February Events in Florida

 There are plenty of events to enjoy throughout the Sunshine State, for lovers, singles, and families alike.